tktracker/IntuneDocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

 **Resolution:** Share the following resolutions with your end users to help them regain access to corporate resources.

-When users start the iOS Company Portal app, it can tell if their device has lost contact with Intune.
+When users start the iOS/iPadOS Company Portal app, it can tell if their device has lost contact with Intune.
 If it detects that there's no contact, it automatically tries to sync with Intune to reconnect (users will see the **Trying to sync…** message).

   ![Trying to sync notification](./media/troubleshoot-device-enrollment-in-intune/ios_cp_app_trying_to_sync_notification.png)

-If the sync is successful, you see a **Sync successful** inline notification in the iOS Company Portal app, indicating that your device is in a healthy state.
+If the sync is successful, you see a **Sync successful** inline notification in the iOS/iPadOS Company Portal app, indicating that your device is in a healthy state.

   ![Sync successful notification](./media/troubleshoot-device-enrollment-in-intune/ios_cp_app_sync_successful_notification.png)

-If the sync is unsuccessful, users see an **Unable to sync** inline notification in the iOS Company Portal app.
+If the sync is unsuccessful, users see an **Unable to sync** inline notification in the iOS/iPadOS Company Portal app.

   ![Unable to sync notification](./media/troubleshoot-device-enrollment-in-intune/ios_cp_app_unable_to_sync_notification.png)